liquinlab/elm-smile/docs/steps.md

 import { useMouse } from '@vueuse/core'

-// import and initalize smile API import useSmileAPI from '@/core/composables/useSmileAPI' const api = useSmileAPI()
+// import and initalize smile API import useAPI from '@/core/composables/useAPI' const api = useAPI()

 // this progress bar is not implemented and a little hard so lets pass for now
 //if (route.meta.progress) smilestore.global.progress = route.meta.progress